arkis-s/biniso/README.md

 An iso file was reverse engineered along side with documents (referenced at the end), in order to derive the theory and (hopefully) create a working application.

+!! this writeup is a little bit wrong, will fix soon !!

 ## Theory

 ### Creating the ISO file